 Bloom Time: Summer to autumn

-Kohleria warszewiczii is a perennial plant up to 2 feet (60 cm) tall, with an upright to spreading habit.
-The flowers are nodding, rich purple, with furry trumpets.
-Flowering period extends from summer through the autumn.
+Kohleria warszewiczii is a perennial plant, up to 2 feet (60 cm) tall, with an upright to spreading habit.
+Flowers are nodding, rich purple, with furry trumpets.
+The flowering period extends from summer through the autumn.

 How to Grow and Care